MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **token_type** - the type of token used to authenticate the account in order to save the file to help us detect authentication issues associated with saving a file

+#### search_subtab_selected

+This event lets us track the entity type pills (all, mail, contacts and calendar) that users are using when they do their searches so we can ensure the search filter mechanisms are working properly.

+The following fields are collected:

+- **properties_general** -The general properties that all Aria event is collecting

+- **selected_reason** - The cause of the type pill getting selected, which could be one of these three values: tap_on_header, tap_on_see_all, enter_search_mode

+- **subtab_type** - The type pill that got selected, which could be one of these four values: all, mail, contact, event.

 #### send_message

 Used for monitoring possible negative impact on the performance and health of sending email messages.